 MDGH was founded by Mark Sullivan in 2005.
 Since then, we have demonstrated that we can assemble the resources, collaborators and financing required to develop and register new medicines for infectious diseases.

 A significant milestone for our company was US FDA approval of moxidectin for the treatment of river blindness in 2018, making it the first medicine approved to treat river blindness (onchocerciasis) in 20 years.
-In 2020, we secured the global rights to dovramilast (previously known as CC-11050 or AMG 634) from Amgen, an investigational treatment that holds promise in tackling two challenging diseases: tuberculosis and leprosy type 2 reactions.
+In 2020, we secured the global rights to dovramilast (previously known as CC-11050 or AMG 634) from Amgen, an investigational treatment that holds promise in tackling two challenging diseases: tuberculosis and leprosy type 2 reaction.

 The majority of new medicines are developed for diseases that are prevalent in high-income countries as the potential returns on an approved medicine offset the high cost and risk of development.
 This model disadvantages the world’s poorest populations – according to the World Health Organization, an estimated two billion people do not have access to even the most basic of essential medicines.